-a 4-week social media workshop for writers trapped inside a love-hate relationship with the internet
+a 4-week content strategy program for writers trapped inside a love-hate relationship with the internet

 (but who still need to “build an audience” online)